 (Sorry for the terrible focusing… and occasional strange noise interference over some of the clip… that was me using the vertical view finder after a few too many Margaritas… and breathing into the mike!)

 This entry was posted on Friday, June 10th, 2011 at 10:14 am.
-It is filed under Travel, View the complete Archive and tagged with 200mm, Bearpit, Berlin, China, Death Valley, Dresden, Elaine, Elayne, f1.7, Highliner, Hitching post, Karaoke, Lumix, Marty, Mauerpark, Olympus PEN EP2, Panasonic, Review, Road, Sideways, Sisters meal festival, Stayin Alive, Staying Alive, Swingers, Test, The Dresden Room, Timothy Allen, Timothy Allen Photographer, Trip, USA.
+It is filed under Photography, View the complete Archive and tagged with 200mm, Bearpit, Berlin, China, Death Valley, Dresden, Elaine, Elayne, f1.7, Highliner, Hitching post, Karaoke, Lumix, Marty, Mauerpark, Olympus PEN EP2, Panasonic, Review, Road, Sideways, Sisters meal festival, Stayin Alive, Staying Alive, Swingers, Test, The Dresden Room, Timothy Allen, Timothy Allen Photographer, Trip, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.

 This is the official website of photographer

-To ask questions or stay connected for
+Timothy Allen.
+To ask questions or stay connected

-the very latest news and updates, please
+for the very latest news and updates, please

 For all story syndication and image licensing